-4: The Quimbys' Quarrel Pages 74-90

-Pages 74-90 Mrs. Quimby fat tongue the frozen-food warehouse in the refrigerator Beezus a foot Ramona read Mr. Quimby pot roast gravy cook dinner nice daughters being extra good corn bread being punished Jello and French toast From the list above, choose All the answers will be used at lea efinition and write it in the blank.
+4: The Quimbys' Quarrel Pages 74-90 Mrs. Quimby Beezus Mr. Quimby being extra good a foot corn bread pot roast Ramona being punished gravy the frozen-food warehouse read cook dinner Jello and French toast in the refrigerator nice daughters From the list above, choose the name, word, or phrase that fits the definition and write it in the blank.
+All the answers will be used at least once.
+Some of the answers will be used more than once.
 1. Ramona first thought this was the meat the family was having for dinner 2.
-Ramona and d her father both did a drawing of this.
-3. She accider ntally put a raw egg ir n Ramona's lunch box.
+Ramona and her father both did a drawing of this.
+3. She accidentally put a raw egg in Ramona's lunch box.
 4. At first, Beezus and Ramona did not recognize the true identity of the meat on their plates because it was covered with this.
-5. • ne night at Mary Jane then stayed awake t e's house, watched a horror he rest of the night.
-6. She was the surface. e first to notice that th e dinner meat had a rough 7.
-Mr. Quimby day. said Ramona and Bo eezus had to do this the next 8.
-Ramona did n't like to find any of this on her food.
-9. Ramona not ticed that his foot wa s bony and had hairy toes.
-10. Ramona and d Beezus discovered that this was actually the meat they had been served for dinner.
+5. She spent the night at Mary Jane's house, watched a horror movie, and then stayed awake the rest of the night.
+6. She was the first to notice that the dinner meat had a rough

+- surface. - Mr. Quimby said Ramona and Beezus had to do this the next 7. day. - Ramona didn't like to find any of this on her food.
+8. - 9.
+Ramona noticed that his foot was bony and had hairy toes. - 10.
+Ramona and Beezus discovered that this was actually the meat they had been served for dinner.